Peak District Villages

 Ilam

-Ilam is set amongst the limestone hills and besides the River Manifold, its most noticeable attraction if the Swiss Style Architecture
+Ilam - set amongst the limestone hills and besides the River Manifold, its most noticeable attraction is the Swiss Style Architecture.

 Tissington

-Tissington village is a gorgeous village famous for its Tissington Hall owned by Sir Richard Fitzherbert.
+Tissington village - a gorgeous village famous for its Tissington Hall owned by Sir Richard Fitzherbert.
 The Tissington Well Dressing are during May each Year definitely a must see.
-The 13 mile long Tissington trail is perfect for walkers, cyclists and picnic, it runs for Ashbourne to Parsley Hay
+The 13 mile long Tissington trail is perfect for walkers, cyclists and picnics, it runs for Ashbourne to Parsley Hay.

 Hartington